 Activities at Pha That Luang Festival

-During That Luang festival there are trade fairs, concerts and funfairs taking place around the esplanade.
-Here are list of main acitivities during the event.
+During That Luang festival, there are trade fairs, concerts and funfairs taking place around the esplanade.
+Here is a list of main activities during the event.

 Wax Castle Procession

 The festival starts with a candlelight wax castle procession (phasat) in the evening then continuing in the next afternoon at Wat Simeuang.
 Groups of people in their best clothes gather and walk three times around the main hall of the temple.
 There is also a parade of men and women dressing in various Lao ethnic costumes who dance and play traditional music and songs when preaching the stupa.
 The “wax castles” are not actually castles, they are created by yellow trees with gold paper and kip notes.
 They, though, look like the castles carrying candles, incense and flowers, beat drums and cymbals.
 People sing when walking around the Wat.
 The so-called wax castles have been a part of the Lao lifestyle for many years, bringing one to Pha That Laung on this occasion is believed to bring considerable merit.

 People carry wax castles to That Luang from Wat Simeuang

 The following morning (the last day of the festival) a huge crowd assembles at dawn That Luang to give alms to hundreds of monks who come here from all regions of the country, and to pay homage to the stupa.
 The celebration is known as taak baat beginning at 7 am on the grounds of the That Luang, but thousands of devotees begin gathering inside the cloister and around it before 5 am to secure the best positions, to pray and prepare their offerings.
 Both inside and outside the cloister, That Luang’s esplanade is full of monks who assemble to receive their offerings.